Person meditating symbolizing stress relief and balance showing one of the strategies in stress management.

 Seek social support to reduce stress and enhance well-being.

-• Practical Advice– Sometimes, others offer insights and solutions that we might not have considered.
-They can also offer help with tasks or responsibilities.
+• Practical Advice.
+Sometimes, others offer insights and solutions that we might not have considered.
+They can also help with tasks or responsibilities.

-• Fun and Relaxation- Socializing is a great way to take your mind off stress.
-Laughter and shared activities with loved ones can relieve tension and improve your mood.
+• Fun and Relaxation.
+Socializing is a great way to take your mind off stress.
+Laughter and shared activities with loved ones can relieve tension and improve mood.

-It doesn’t matter if your support network is online or in person—what matters is that you stay connected and reach out when you need help.
-No matter where you are, maintaining a strong support network can help alleviate stress.
+It doesn’t matter if your support network is online or in person; what matters is staying connected and reaching out when you need help.
+Maintaining a strong support network can help alleviate stress no matter where you are.

 Peaceful bathroom with a filled bathtub and candles, symbolizing self-care.